Knee Pain Therapy Baltimore, MD

 If you are ready to schedule an appointment with us or have questions that need answered, don’t hesitate to call LeMoine Physical Therapy today.

 As we go about our day we may twist and turn in a way that tweaks our knee.
 It may be sensitive for a few hours but then slowly goes away.
 However, for those who sustained a serious injury or have a condition where knee pain needs to be addressed, we recommend scheduling an appointment with a physical therapist as soon as possible.
 Knee pain can cause restricted movement, poor muscle control in the sore leg, and reduce strength of muscles around the knee.

 The most common condition associated with knee pain is osteoarthritis, in which the knee cartilage is gradually wearing away, causing pain and inflammation.
 Knee pain due to injury is frequently from a direct blow or sudden movement that pushes the knee past its normal extension.
 Examples of ways knee pain can happen include sports, a slip and fall, car accident, recreational activities, and more.
 Knee pain may also develop from repeated stress, otherwise referred to as patellofemoral pain syndrome.

-How Knee Pain is Diagnosed
+How Knee Pain Is Diagnosed

-As your doctor for MD knee pain therapy in Baltimore may explain, there are various ways to make a knee diagnosis based on your symptoms, including an exam, medical history, and x-rays.
+As your doctor for knee pain may explain, there are various ways to make a knee diagnosis based on your symptoms, including an exam, medical history, and x-rays.
 We may ask you questions related to when the pain first started, whether an incident caused the pain to begin, intensity and frequency of pain, and what you have tried to treat the pain.
 A physical therapist may perform testing to find out whether you are affected by:

 - Pain that stems from straightening or bending the knee